ShrushtiK/datadriftdetection/README.md

 ## References
 W. Street, Y. Kim, **A streaming ensemble algorithm (SEA) for large- scale classification**, in: KDD'01, 7th International Conference on Knowledge Discovery and Data Mining, San Francisco, CA, August 2001, pp. 377-382.

+## Contributions
+### Shrushti

+### Elena

+### Sarah
+#### Deadline 1:
+- Researched the technologies and their fit for the project requirements
+- Designed the architecture of the pipeline and the infrastructure
+- Created the initial diagrams for the pipeline and infrastructure

+#### Deadline 2:
+- Docker-compose for deploying Kafka, Cassandra, and Spark

+#### Deadline 3
+- Scripted the Spark job for spark_stream.py
+- Fixed Kafka producer

+#### Deadline 4
+- Integration of Grafana and connectivity with Cassandra
+- Cassandra table redesign for storing historical data and saving predictions
+- Cassandra partitioning (full replication)
+- Scripted the Spark job for spark_train.py and spark_test.py with the MLSpark, not finished

+#### Deadline 5-6:
+- Deployed Airflow on Kube (Archived)
+- Deployed Spark on Kube
+- Deployed Kafka  on Kube
+- Deployed CassandraDB  on Kube
+- Deployed Kafka Producer  on Kube
+- Configure and submit the data stream job on Spark  on Kube with spark-submit command
+- Connected Spark with Kafka, creation of data stream and dataframe on Kube
+- Connecting Spark with CassandraDB, authentication
+- Deployed Grafana and automatised connection with Cassandra
+- Automized the deployment of all Kube resources with Helmfile
+- OpenStack Heat Orchestration for Autoscaling worker VMs, with Terraform (Archived)

 ## Existing notes (delete when done!):
 ## Deadline 3